The new customs reform will tackle Ukraine’s “single largest cash cow” of corrupt money used in politics

 Scherban of AntAC said that sabotage or undue influences are possible again.
 But there is a simpler solution — finding talent in a war-ravaged population.

-In other competitions that are structured similarly for high-ranking officials, “we find a lack of genuine candidates who want to apply and trust the reforms, due to the war.”
+In other competitions that are structured similarly for -ranking officials, “we find a lack of genuine candidates who want to apply and trust the reforms, due to the war.”
 Scherban said that “many talented professionals go into the Armed Forces”.

 “The most important, crucial thing is the successful selection of the new head for the Customs Service.
 All procedures, recertification and so on depend on the new head.
 We will be monitoring the process closely,” said Scherban.